ankid1412/NCIplot-on-Linux/README.md

 > **cd nciplot-3.0**

-2. Go to folder `test-cases` and list Subfolders in this folder
+2. Go to folder `test-cases` and list subfolders in this folder

 > **cd test-cases**